Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Conclusions

 C.W.\ would like to thank the Aspen Center for Physics, which is supported by National Science Foundation grant No.~PHY-1607611, where part of this work has been done.
 We would like to thank R. Boughezal, G. Bodwin, T. Hobbs, F. Petriello and, in particular, F. Herren and R. van de Water for useful discussions and comments.
+We would also like to thank M. Hoferichter, A. Crivellin, and L. Darm\'{e} for interesting comments.
 C.W.\ has been partially supported by the U.S.~Department of Energy under contracts No.\ DEAC02- 06CH11357 at Argonne National Laboratory.
 The work of C.W.\ and N.C.\ at the University of Chicago has also been supported by the DOE grant DE-SC0013642.